Miles Ahead (album): Background

-Recording and composition
+Composition and recording

-Evans combined the ten pieces that make up the album into a suite, each flowing into the next without interruption; the only exception to this rule was on the title track since it was placed last on side A (this has been corrected on the CD versions).
+Evans arranged a diverse array of ten pieces for the album.
+Although some sources maintain that the album constitutes a single uninterrupted suite, in fact, there are two suites: The first consists of the first seven pieces, "Springsville" to the climactic "New Rhumba".
+Then, after a brief pause, the three-part second suite, explicitly titled a "Medley", commences with a direct allusion to the dissonant opening of the second movement of Alban Berg's Violin Concerto.
+Otherwise, each track flows into the next without interruption; the only exception to this rule on the original LP was after the title track since it was placed last on side A. (A one-second pause between tracks five and six remains on the Columbia/Legacy CD edition.)
 Davis is the only soloist on Miles Ahead, which features a large ensemble consisting of sixteen woodwind and brass players.
-Art Taylor played drums on the sessions and the then current Miles Davis Quintet member Paul Chambers was the bassist.
+Art Taylor played drums on the sessions, and the then-current Miles Davis Quintet member Paul Chambers was the bassist.
+Wynton Kelly, who would later join Davis' regular small group, plays piano on a few tracks.